SDA-SE/mongodb-operator/docs/deployment.md

 [`dbAdminAnyDatabase`](https://docs.mongodb.com/v4.4/reference/built-in-roles/#mongodb-authrole-dbAdminAnyDatabase)
 is needed to support `spec.database.pruneAfterDelete: true` of the MongoDB custom resource.
-`pruneAfterDelete` is suggested for develop and test environments only where PR deployments could create a big amount of temporary used databases.
+`pruneAfterDelete` is suggested for develop and test environments only where pull request or temporary test deployments could create a big amount of temporary used databases.

 ## MongoDB Operator Image

 ### Base Image

-This container is based on the distroless [SDA OpenJDK base image](https://github.com/SDA-SE/openjdk-runtime).
+This container is based on the distroless [SDA OpenJDK base image](https://quay.io/repository/sdase/openjdk-runtime).
 The base image provides both manual and automatic ways to configure memory limits of the JVM.

 ### Environment Variables